kylelaverty/dev.to/blog-posts/production-ready-asp-net-core-rest-api/0-picking-technologies.md

 - NUnit for unit tests
 - OpenAPI 3.0 for API documentation
 - Existing user table in sql database for Authorization and Authentication
+- GitHub for source control
+- CircleCI for a build system

 ---